Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Experiments

 To further probe the long-term stability, we conduct an extreme long-horizon generation task.
-For this experiment, we specifically select our best-performing dynamics model, Diffusion Forcing\footnote{In the following discussion, we refer to the VAE combined with diffusion as \textbf{VAE-WM}, and our method with Diffusion Forcing as \textbf{GRWM}.}, and the Maze 9x9-CE dataset.
-This environment is particularly well-suited for this analysis due to its high degree of perceptual aliasing—it contains many corridors and rooms that are visually similar, making it difficult for a model to distinguish between different states based on a single frame.
-We use a sequence of randomly sampled actions to simulate an exploratory trajectory.
+For this experiment, we specifically select sota world model, Diffusion Forcing, and the M9x9-DET and MC-DET dataset.
+In the following discussion, we refer to the original Diffusion Forcing as \textbf{VAE-WM}, and GRWM with Diffusion Forcing as \textbf{GRWM}.
+We use a sequence of randomly sampled actions to simulate an trajectory.

 We evaluate our model on trajectories of varying lengths.
 To test long-horizon stability, we tasked the model with producing 10,000 consecutive frames from a single starting point.
 We visualize these long trajectories in Figure~\ref{fig:medium_horizon} and Figure~\ref{fig:long_horizon}.
 For the more complex MC-DET environment, we specifically evaluate a 100-frame rollout, as shown in Figure~\ref{fig:mc_medium}.
-Additional results under different starting conditions are provided in the Appendix~\ref{app:horizon}.
+Additional results under different starting conditions are provided in the supplementary material.

 The results reveal a critical failure mode in the baseline model.
 As seen in the figures, the VAE-WM quickly succumbs to mode collapse, getting trapped in repetitive loops that render nearly identical, low-complexity frames.
 Our interpretation is that the model learns to ``teleport" between visually similar but causally disconnected regions of the environment.
 For example, it can spend thousands of consecutive frames generating views of a single-colored wall (e.g., the pink wall in Figure~\ref{fig:medium_horizon}; the green and blue walls in Figure~\ref{fig:long_horizon}).
 The pixel-based reconstruction loss forces the model to map visually similar observations—such as different walls of the same color—to nearby points in the latent space, irrespective of their true distance or causal connection within the environment.
 This creates ``attractor states" and an entangled manifold.
 The dynamics model, operating in this flawed space, learns that jumping between these close latent points is a low-cost action, resulting in the observed ``teleportation" between safe havens of low reconstruction error instead of navigating the true, complex topology of the world.